- 4 ounces chopped morels

 - 2 chicken breast halves with skin

 - 2 large garlic cloves, minced

 - 1 1/2 cups canned low-salt chicken broth

-- Meanwhile, heat the same skillet over medium-high heat.
-Add the onions, garlic and thyme and cook, stirring, until golden, about 5 minutes.
-Add the morel-soaking liquid, leaving any residue in bowl.
-Boil the mixture until most of the liquid evaporates, about 4 minutes.
-Add the chicken broth and 1/4 cup Madeira; boil until the gravy is reduced to 1 1/2 cups, about 5 minutes.
+Meanwhile, heat the same skillet over medium-high heat.
+Add the onion, carrot, celery, and garlic and cook, stirring, until golden, about 5 minutes.
+Add the morels and continue to cook until softened, 5 minutes longer.
+Add the chicken broth and Madeira; boil until the gravy is reduced to 1 1/2 cups, about 5 minutes.
 Strain the gravy into a small saucepan; add the morels.
 Cover and simmer 5 minutes.
 Whisk 1 tablespoon cornstarch and remaining 1 tablespoon Madeira in a small bowl.
 Whisk into the gravy; simmer until thickened, about 30 seconds.
 Season gravy with salt and pepper.
 Spoon the mixture over the chicken and serve.